 Ask to see the sewage & wastewater treatment system/s.

-‘We love it when people copy what we’ve done at the lodge, or when we can use our experience to help people build a similar business, as long as they genuinely care about nature and the local people.’
+‘We love it when people/ clients copy what we’ve done at the lodge, or when we can use our experience to help people build a similar business, as long as they genuinely care about nature and the local people.’

 But we really don’t like it when Hotels use the "Eco" label, without contributing the effort and resources required for the projects and programs that make the "Eco" label real’.

 Photos from a recent trip to Sumatra of Darma’s new Homestay at his house in the village in Bukit Lawang.